 As long as the supply of goods and services can be expanded along with any extra monetary demand the government might create, there will be no threat in terms of inflation.

 We pretend otherwise, of course, because we don’t want the government to create money for the benefit of the 99 Percent.
-It should only be done in pursuit of noble causes, such as rescuing banks, redistributing wealth upwards, or engaging in wars with those who threaten our economic interests.
+It should only be done for appropriate purposes, such as rescuing banks, redistributing wealth upwards, or engaging in wars with those who threaten our economic interests.

-So, for example, when there are unemployed workers, it is obvious to anyone but a blithering idiot that it is possible to produce more goods and services for the 99 Percent.
-Or, at least, it would be obvious if we had not done such a great job of bamboozling people!
-The real cost of such employment would simply be the time and effort expended by those willing and able to do the work along with the raw materials they fashioned into goods or services.
+So, for example, when there are unemployed workers, it is obvious that more goods and services could be produced for the benefit of the 99 Percent.
+Or, at least, it would be obvious if we had not done such a great job of clouding the issue!
+The real cost of such employment would simply be the time and effort expended by those willing and able to do the work along with the raw materials they fashioned into output.
 The money needed to pay them is no object, because it can be created out of thin air.

 We can see how dangerous this aspect of reality is.
 If it were widely understood, everyone who wanted a job would be enabled to find one.
 The 99 Percent would feel a greater financial security, have less fear, and be more difficult to control.
 They might start demanding stuff, like higher pay, better working conditions, or more entitlements, rather than being resigned to having less of all these things.